archivesunleashed/aut-docs/current/text-analysis.md

 Named Entity Recognition is extremely resource intensive, and will take a very long time.
 Our recommendation is to begin testing NER on one or two WARC files, before trying it on a larger body of information.
 Depending on the speed of your system, it can take a day or two to process information that you are used to working with in under an hour.

-The following Spark scripts use the [Stanford Named Entity Recognizer](http://nlp.stanford.edu/software/CRF-NER.shtml) to extract names of entities – persons, organizations, and locations – from collections of ARC/WARC files or extracted texts.
+The following script uses the [Stanford Named Entity Recognizer](http://nlp.stanford.edu/software/CRF-NER.shtml) to extract names of entities – persons, organizations, and locations – from collections of ARC/WARC files or extracted texts.
 You can find a version of Stanford NER in our aut-resources repo located [here](https://github.com/archivesunleashed/aut-resources).

-The scripts require a NER classifier model.
+The script requires a NER classifier model.
 There is one provided in the Stanford NER package (in the `classifiers` folder) called `english.all.3class.distsim.crf.ser.gz`, but you can also use your own.

 ```scala
 import io.archivesunleashed._